vyermakov/cibseven-process-instance-migrator/README.md

-# Camunda Process Instance Migrator
+# CIB Seven Process Instance Migrator

-This tool will allow you to automatically or semi-automatically migrate all of your Camunda Process Instances whenever you release a new version.
+This tool will allow you to automatically or semi-automatically migrate all of your CIB Seven Process Instances whenever you release a new version.

 ## Why should I use this?